 The PRC Unfair Competition Law also establishes the tools that the AMR has at its disposal, to investigate an alleged incompliance.
 This includes interviews, the right to inspect or make copies of agreements, accounting books, invoices and receipts, documents, records, business correspondence and other materials related to the alleged unfair competition; seizure or confiscation of monies and assets related to the alleged unfair competition; and inquiries into the bank account(s) of a business operator allegedly engaging in unfair competition.
 In other words, the investigation can be extremely invasive.

-These risks are just theoretical.
+These risks are not just theoretical.
 Many companies have already been penalized.
 Below are some well-known examples; though it must be emphasized that not only large and famous companies get in trouble.

 - Crest was fined CNY 6.03 million for advertising a celebrity statement that “Using Crest Dual Action White toothpaste made my teeth white in only one day”.